 Real Property owner’s construction defect claims and the damages recoverable vary and these variances are determined to a large extent by the purchase agreement through which the owner acquired the property.
-The legal landscape has changed over time, and currently, there are 3 sometimes overlapping legal frameworks that govern an owner’s residential real property construction defect claims, and in each of these frameworks, the real estate purchase agreement is determinative of which framework governs and how it applies.
+The legal landscape has changed over time, and currently, there are 3 sometimes overlapping legal frameworks that govern an owner’s residential real property claims, and in each of these frameworks, the real estate purchase agreement is determinative of which framework governs and how it applies.

 Subsequent Owner Defect Claims